tristanballard/quantile_regression/README.md

 plot.coef: Makes plots for each quantile of the coefficient values from quantile regression.
-Makes both a normal plot and a plot adjusted so that values within 2 SE's are whited out by assigning them a value NA.
+Makes both a normal plot and a plot adjusted so that values within 2 SE's are assigned a value of NA.